 It’s important to realize that different kinds of drugs affect the brain differently.

 Alcohol, for example, reduces your ability to form memories.
 Heavy, long-term drinking or alcohol addiction can actually reduce your brain’s size and damage your ability to think.
 Cocaine, however, activates the pleasure center in your brain.
 Long-term use can cause paranoia and hallucinations.

 The thing all drugs have in common is they alter the amount of certain chemicals in the brain called neurotransmitters.

 There are several important neurotransmitters.
+Depending on which neurotransmitter(s) are affected, the high a user experiences will change.
 The ones drugs most frequently affect include:

 In fact, dopamine creates a sense of pleasure, while serotonin affects your mood.
 GABA is a natural calming agent.
 Norepinephrine, however, amps you up to take action.
 By tweaking or affecting the levels of these in the brain, drugs are able to produce the feelings and emotions they do in individuals.